vergissberlin/blog.andrelademann.de/ckrlxpj5z0eznh5s19r6ufkhy.md

 ![Dry not shaken](https://i.imgflip.com/5hn72r.jpg)

 It doesn't take much effort to keep things dry.
-Just pull up your pens and take care of it!
+Just pull up your pants and take care of it!
 Automation with tests and copy-and-paste detectors can help to improve your code quality and the maintainability of your software.

 ## Questions